awthwathje/cloudflare-images-dev/README.md

 ## Run using pre-built image from GitHub Packages (recommended)

 This project has an Actions pipeline set up to automatically build a Docker image every time the project is updated.
-This way you don't have to build the service yourself and can use it immediately.
+This way you don't have to build the service yourself and can satrt using it immediately.

 Example `docker-compose.yml`: